Quency Williams: Professional career

 Shortly after being released by Winnipeg, Williams was signed by the BC Lions.
-He was released by the Lions on September 8.
+He was released by the Lions on September 7, without appearing in a game.
+He finished his CFL career with 68 games played, 221 tackles, 30.0 sacks and two fumble recoveries.

 Later life and death

-Williams was later a professional truck driver near Winnipeg.
+Williams was later a tow truck operator near Winnipeg.
 In 2002, he helped save the life of a man who had crashed his van into a Manitoba river.

-Williams died of a heart attack on April 23, 2022, at the age of 61, 13 days after his 61st birthday.
+Williams died of a heart attack in April 2022, shortly after his 61st birthday.